ryanmwright/generator-web-browser-extension/README.md

 To package your application for production run:

 ```
-npm run package:prod
+npm run package:prod --buildVersion=1.0.0
 ```

 This will create a 'package' folder under 'build-process/dist/production'.
-That folder contains a zip folder with your packaged app that can be uploaded to the store.
+That folder contains a zip folder with your packaged app, and patched manifest.json that can be uploaded to the store.
+If you leave off the buildVersion argument, the version in your package.json file is used.